CforGood/slate/source/index.html.md

 <!-- cforgood uses API keys to allow access to the API.
 You can register a new cforgood API key at our [developer portal](https://app.cforgood.com/developers). -->

-cforgood expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Cforgood expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`